prismicio/prismic-cli/README.md

 OPTIONS
-  -C, --cache                Use a cached version of the project -C, --skip-config          Skip the configuration file -P, --skip-prompt          Skip the prompt
+  -C, --cache                Use a cached version of the project -P, --skip-prompt          Skip the prompt
-  -a, --token=token          Set the access token
+  -X, --skip-config          Skip the configuration file -a, --token=token          Set the access token
-  -c, --config=config        [default: prismic.config.js] Set the configuration path -d, --directory=directory  Set the project directory to create -q, --quickstart           Set up a Node.js project with a new prismic repository -t, --template=template    Set the template name to use -t, --theme=theme          Set the theme's url
+  -c, --config=config        [default: prismic.config.js] Set the configuration path -d, --directory=directory  Set the project directory to create -e, --theme=theme          Set the theme's url
-  -u, --users=users          Set the users
+  -q, --quickstart           Set up a Node.js project with a new prismic repository -t, --template=template    Set the template name to use -u, --users=users          Set the users

 EXAMPLES